MicrosoftDocs/power-pages-docs/power-pages-docs/admin/coe-portals.md

 ## Further resources
-- [Power Pages Admin Center](/power-apps/maker/portals/admin/admin-overview) Allows you to perform advanced administrative actions on portals.
+- [Power Pages admin center](/power-apps/maker/portals/admin/admin-overview) Allows you to perform advanced administrative actions on portals.
 The admin center is available when a portal is provisioned successfully.
 - Explore the [Power Apps admin documentation](/power-platform/admin/admin-documentation).
 As an admin looking after the CoE, you should be familiar with the administration and governance of Microsoft Power Platform.
-We recommend the following white paper as a resource: [PowerApps Admin Whitepaper](https://aka.ms/powerappsadminwhitepaper)
+We recommend the following white paper as a resource: [Power Apps admin whitepaper](https://aka.ms/powerappsadminwhitepaper)
-- Find training resources, including guided learning and step-by-step guides, at [Power Platform Labs](https://aka.ms/powerplatformlabs).
+- Find training resources, including guided learning and step-by-step guides, at [Power Platform labs](https://aka.ms/powerplatformlabs).